biofsphere/biofsphere/README.md

-- 👋 Hi, I’m @biofsquadrat
+- 👋 Hi, I’m @biofsquadrat, the CIO for Quadrat :)
 - 👀 I’m interested in coding for conservation biology
-- 🌱 I’m currently learning Django
+- 🌱 I’m currently learning Django and a lot of other IT tid bits around it
-- 💞️ I’m looking to collaborate on Python, Julia, data science, web development for conservation biologists
+- 💞️ I’m looking to collaborate on Python, Julia, data science, and web development for conservation biologists
 - 📫 How to reach me?
 Well, just send me an email to quadrat@quadrat.bio.br.
 No social media links as of yet.

 <!---